nkuo/fire_risk_analysis/README.md

-# fire_risk_analysis
+# SUDS Fire Commercial
-Modeling structure fire risk to inform fire inspections
+This project is to further previous work on Fire Risk Modeling for Metro 21 and the Pittsburgh fire department.

 ## How to set up